btcven/locha-mesh-chat/README.md

 ### [React-Native](https://facebook.github.io/react-native/)
 *React Native enables you to build world-class application experiences on native platforms using a consistent developer experience based on JavaScript and React.*

-What more can I say?
 It's a fantastic leap forward in providing the ability to write native applications with Javascript that target both iOS and Android.
 This application provides one code base that works on both platforms.
 It demonstrates Form interactions,  Navigation, and use of many other components.

 ### [Redux](http://redux.js.org/)
 *Redux is a predictable state container for JavaScript apps.
 It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.*